usrsem/graph_project/README.md

 - Tests in the library would be a plus.

-The binary using this lookup must deserialize the graph from the file, bypass its vertices and for each of them its identifier is displayed in the console, identifiers of its adjacent vertices and its values.
+The binary using this lookup must deserialize the graph from the file, bypass its nodes and for each of them its identifier is displayed in the console, identifiers of its adjacent nodes and its values.

 ## Solution
 Library crate stored in [graph repository](https://github.com/usrsem/graph).